Fear, Emptiness, Despair: Reception

 In its first week of release Fear, Emptiness, Despair reached No. 22 in Billboards Heatseekers chart.
 The inclusion of "Twist the Knife (Slowly)" in the Mortal Kombat soundtrack brought the band further acclaim.
 The soundtrack scored a Top 10 position on the Billboard 200 chart, and went platinum in less than a year.
-In the August 1995 edition of RAW Fear, Emptiness, Despair was featured in the magazine's 90 essential albums of the 1990s.
+In 1995, RAW featured the album in its list of the 90 essential albums of the 1990s.
+In 2011, it was included in Kerrang!'s list of the "666 Albums You Must Hear Before You Die!".

+In 2013, Andrew Earles of Spin ranked Fear, Emptiness, Despair at number 29 in their list of the "40 Weirdest Post-Nevermind Major Label Albums".
+He believed the "overlooked extreme-metal classic" was recorded at the "experimental highpoint" of the band, noting that it is famous for featuring no original band members.
+He continued that the album "was the band's grand gesture of cycling through riffs that remotely nodded to art-punks like Sonic Youth and Swans.
+But with Columbia's marketing muscle focused on Entombed, Napalm Death's only venture into major-label territory alienated long-time metalheads and failed to net new fans on the alterna-kid axis".